http://www.cleveland.com/metro/index.ssf/2016/12/verizon_customer_shoots_phone.html

 In fact, in September, customer complaints to the Federal Communications Commission jumped to 2,079, according to a Plain Dealer analysis.
 By comparison, Verizon customers filed an average of 180 complaints in the first eight months of the year.

-To file a complaint about your cell phone data use with the FCC
+To file a complaint about your cell phone data use with the FCC___________________________________

 Online: https://consumercomplaints.fcc.gov/hc/en-usBy phone: 1-888-225-5322 (888-CALL-FCC)